Vinay-1503/Sweet-Shop-Management-System/README.md

 ❌ No copied repositories

-❌ No blind code merging
+❌ No unchecked AI code merged

-All logic, fixes, and architecture decisions were manually implemented.
+All logic and architectural decisions were manually implemented.

-Impact on My Workflow
+Impact on Workflow

-AI helped improve:

-Development speed
+Faster development

-Test clarity
+Better test clarity

-Learning efficiency
+Improved understanding of security concepts

 AI acted as an assistant, not a replacement.

-Ethical & Responsible Use

-Fully transparent

-Reviewed & documented

-Original work only

 📄 Test Report
 Tests run: 3
 Failures: 0
 Errors: 0

+🖼 Screenshots

+(Add screenshots of homepage, product page, cart, login)

-📜 License
+📄 License

-This project is for demonstration and evaluation purposes.
+This project is for learning and demonstration purposes only

-❤️ Final Note

-Made with care for Kata Sweets
-A clean, modern example of full-stack development with security & testing